DataBassGit/AgentForge/docs/Agents/PredefinedAgents/ReflexionAgent.md

 ## Introduction

 The `ReflexionAgent` is a specialized agent designed to review responses for accuracy and safety relevant to a given objective.
-Despite its specialized role, it doesn't override any of the base `Agent` class methods, making it a straightforward extension of the general `Agent` class.
+Despite its specialized role, it doesn't override any of the base `Agent` class methods, making it a straightforward extension of the base `Agent` class.

+Each agent, including the `ReflexionAgent`, is associated with a specific prompt `JSON` file which determines its interactions.
+This file contains a set of pre-defined prompts templates that guide the agent's behavior during its execution.
+For a detailed understanding of how these prompts are structured and utilized, you can refer to our [Prompts Documentation](../Prompts/AgentPrompts.md).
+To view the specific prompts associated with the `ReflexionAgent`, see its [JSON File](../../../src/agentforge/utils/installer/agents/ReflexionAgent.json).

 ---